Speeding up Learning Quantum States through Group Equivariant Convolutional Quantum Ans\"atze: Introduction

-Motivated by the class of problems with a global $\operatorname{SU}(d)$ symmetry, we construct the variational $S_n$-equivariant Convolutional Quantum Alternating ans\"{a}tze ($S_n$-CQA).
-We show that $S_n$-equivariant CQA is dense in every $S_n$-irrep, hence it acts as universal variational model for problems that possess global SU(2) symmetry.
-A direct consequence of this density result is that $S_n$-CQA can be applied to a wide array of machine learning and optimization tasks that exhibit global SU($d$) symmetry or require explicit computation of high dimensional $S_n$-irreps, thus presenting a quantum super-exponential speed-up.
-The proof techniques in the density result of $S_n$-CQA are of independent interest and can be applied to the study of computational power of Quantum Adiabatic Optimization Algorithm.
-The latter is designed to solve combinatorial optimization problems and can be implemented in near-term quantum hardware~\cite{Farhi_2014}.
-It is shown in \cite{Lloyd_2018, Morales_2020} that QAOA ans\"{a}tze generated by simple local Hamiltonians are universal.
-We use our techniques to derive the universality for a different but related class of QAOA ans{\"a}tze with a richer set of mixer Hamiltonians.
-In addition, we show that the $S_n$-CQA ans{\"a}tze correspond to a new class of Quantum Adiabatic Optimization Algorithms under the Schur basis, with path dependent coupling strengths for the mixer Hamiltonian.
+Motivated by the class of problems with a global $\operatorname{SU}(d)$ symmetry, in Section \ref{s3}, we construct what we call the variational $S_n$-equivariant Convolutional Quantum Alternating ans\"{a}tze ($S_n$-CQA), which are products of alternating exponentials of certain Hamiltonians admitting SU(d) symmetry.
+This is a concrete example of the PQC+ framework and may also be thought as a special case of QAOA with SU($d$) symmetry.
+Using the \emph{Okounkov-Vershik approach} \cite{Okounkov1996} to $S_n$ representation theory as well as other classical results from the theory of Lie group and Lie algebra \cite{Kuranishi51,Yamabe1950} we prove that $S_n$-CQA generates any unitary matrix in each given $S_n$-irrep block decomposed from an $n$-qudit system, hence it acts as a \emph{restricted universal} variational model for problems that possess global SU($d$) symmetry (Theorem \ref{ex2}).
+Consequently, it can be applied to a wide array of machine learning and optimization tasks that exhibit global SU($d$) symmetry or require explicit computation of high dimensional $S_n$-irreps, presenting a quantum super-exponential speed-up.
+Our proof techniques are of independent interest and we provide two more applications.
+It is shown in \cite{Lloyd_2018, Morales_2020} that QAOA ans\"{a}tze generated by simple local Hamiltonians are universal in the common sense.
+Forgetting the imposed symmetry, we use our techniques to derive the universality for a different but related class of QAOA ans{\"a}tze with a richer set of mixer Hamiltonians (Theorem \ref{QAOA-Univ}).
+In addition, we find a \emph{4-local} $S_n$-CQA model which is universal to build any SU($d$) symmetric quantum circuits up to phase factors (Theorem \ref{4-local}) with awareness of the fact that \emph{2-local} SU(d) symmetric unitaries cannot fulfill the task when $d \geq 3$ \cite{Marin1,MarvianSUd}.
+Consequently, when compared with other SU(d) symmetric ans{\"a}tze, products of exponentials of SWAPs (eSWAPs) proposed in \cite{Seki_2020} admit the restricted universality with $\operatorname{SU(d)}$ symmetry only when $d = 2$ and the CQA model is universal in general cases when restricted to any one of $S_n$ irreps.